Skip to Content

 Key Things to Remember

-• If you’ve been using permanent hair dye to cover gray but want to go back to natural there are many different ways to remove the dye from your hair.
+• If you have been using permanent dye to cover gray and want to go back to natural, there are safe ways to do it.

-• The simplest way to remove dye from gray hair is to grow out the permanent color and get regular trims until all the hair dye is cut off.
+• The simplest way is to grow out the color and trim regularly until the dyed hair is gone.

 Trending Topics